How many fish in an aquarium? A few things to think about beyond the inches of fish per gallon rule

 What about incompatibility?

-Another thing to think about is the relative compatibility of the fish species.
-If you want to keep a royal gramma and a royal dottyback in the same nano aquarium…be prepared for the fish equivalent of the ultimate fighting championship–but instead of fighting in the octagon (UFC reference) you’ll see the fight live in your living room inside of the glass rectangle.
+Another thing to think about is the relative compatibility of the saltwater aquarium fish species in your tank.
+If you want to keep a royal gramma and a royal dottyback in the same nano aquarium…be prepared for the fish equivalent of the ultimate fighting championship–but instead of fighting in the octagon (UFC reference), you’ll see the fight live in your living room inside of the glass rectangle.
 It might just be 6 inches of fish–but those fish don’t play nicely together; neither do clownfish and damselfish or countless other doomed combinations.

 Ironically, the antidote for aggression (incompatibility) may actually be over-stocking the aquarium–which may seem a bit counter-intuitive.
 But that certainly turns the whole inches per gallon rule on its head.

 Another shortcoming of the inches-per-gallon rule is that each species of fish has its own requirements when it comes to space/habitat.
 For example, hawkfish and clownfish stay pretty close to the rockwork, for the most part, but tangs, butterflies, and angelfish will zoom around your tank like perpetual motion machines.
 So an inches per gallon rule falls on its proverbial face again when you think about the needs of a powder brown tang.
 It might grow up to be 9 inches in length (if you’re very, very good), but you shouldn’t put it in a tank less than 125 gallons, according to Liveaquaria.com–and how many of us have a tank that large? (quit bragging…I see you smiling over there).
 The point is–for fish like tangs, that require open spaces to roam in your tank, an inches per gallon rule pretty much falls apart.